 |FIELD SERVICES & ANIMAL ISSUES|

-To request Animal Care field services and rescues, call the City's Customer Call Center at 826-2489 (826-CITY) between 7am - 7pm, Monday through Friday.
+To request assistance with an animal related problem, call the City's Customer Call Center at 826-2489 (826-CITY) between 8am - 5pm, Monday through Friday.

 Animal Care Officers are responsible for various types of animal-related matters.
 They are responsible not only for enforcing the local ordinance and impounding dogs that are running at large, but also for bite case investigations, animal attacks, neglect and abuse investigation, court appearances, public education, training efforts, wild animal issues, inspection of commercial facilities, and low cost spay neuter clinics and vaccination clinics.
 As our community grows, so does the volume of callers who need assistance from these officers.
 All complaints received are prioritized according to the safety issues involved for humans and animals.

 If an animal is an immediate threat to someone's safety, please call 911.